Bo Levi Mitchell is in a new offense, a new team, a new country.

 “I knew he came from is where I came from,” Mitchell said.
 “It’s huge to have someone coaching here who has done it and done it well.”

-Mitchell knows there’s more hard work ahead.
+Though happy to make the cut, Mitchell knows there’s more hard work ahead.

 “Something that Coach Huff pointed out this morning is, ‘Don’t get relaxed.
 Don’t get complacent.’
 I’m going to keep working,” Mitchell said.